modehadj/goldenburg-interview/README.md

 ## Description

-The goldenburg-interview project is a landing page to showcase my programming skills using HTML5 and Bootsrtap.
+The goldenburg-interview project is a landing page to showcase my programming skills using HTML5 and Bootstrap.
 The landing page is responsive on Desktop, Tablet and Mobile using Javascript to reformat the pages.

 ## Features